Who is Efua Asibon?

 I would say tenacity; the ability to rise above challenges or circumstances despite failing at times, still striving for higher things.
 I think as a people we have so much potential – the African people are tenacious and definitely resilient.

-For more information about cerebal palsy please follow the link.
+For more information about cerebral palsy and Dislabelled please click here.